 Chair Airlines Flight Cancellation Compensation

-The European Union has laws to protect you if your flight gets cancelled.
-Here’s the important information:
+The European Union has regulations to help you if your flight gets cancelled.
+Here’s what you should know:

-If your flight is cancelled within two weeks of you’re supposed to leave, you might get compensation as much as €600.
-But there’s a catch – the airline doesn’t have to pay if they can get you on another flight that doesn’t mess up your plans too much.
+If your flight is cancelled less than two weeks before you’re supposed to leave, you might get compensation of up to €600.
+However, there’s a condition – the airline can avoid paying if they rebook you on a different flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |